Cafes in Delhi: The Ultimate Guide to the Capital’s Coffee Culture

 • Spend for two: ₹1,900; Spaghetti Bolognese ₹525, Belgian Chocolate Shake ₹265

-• Why go: Instagram’s favourite brick façade, plus wood-fired pizzas and shakes thick enough to stand a spoon in.
+• Why go: Instagram’s favorite brick façade, plus wood-fired pizzas and shakes thick enough to stand a spoon in.
 Come early—couples queue here like it’s a concert.

 Wongdhen Café — Tibetan Soul Food by the Yamuna